Sentry71/feedreader/README.md

 This project is a web-based application that reads RSS feeds.
 The objective of this project is to demonstrate the use of the [Jasmine](http://jasmine.github.io/) testing framework for validating the functionality of the application.

-## How To Use
+## Demonstration Link

-Browse to [this link](http://sentry71.github.io/feedreader) using a modern web browser.
+Browse to [this link](http://sentry71.github.io/feedreader) using the Chrome web browser.

 (Note: Testing will successfully complete with Chrome and Safari.
-Firefox seems to have issues with test timing.
+Firefox has issues with test timing.
 I am unable to test with IE currently.)

 ## What tests are demonstrated?